 Garnish with a little parmesan cheese if desired.

 This week at the Market: Apples, arugula, green beans, beets, bok choy, broccoli, cabbage (regular, Chinese), cauliflower, collards, kale, lettuce, onions, potatoes, radishes, squash (butternut, acorn, spaghetti), sweet potatoes, tomatoes, turnips.
 And, as always, a surprise or two may show up.
 Free-ranged eggs and local raw honey are available.

-Snyder Family Farm will be here with antibiotic/hormone-free pastured-raised poultry, and Real Country Sausage will be here with a variety of nitrite-free pork sausages.
+Great Harvest Bread Co. will be here with a delicious variety of fresh-baked breads and other goodies; Unkol Chuck will be here with Brunswick stew (still made in a cast-iron kettle); Snyder Family Farm will be here with antibiotic/hormone-free pasture-raised poultry etc.; and Real Country Sausage will be here with a variety of antibiotic/hormone-free pork sausages.